bhch/dictionary-plus/README.md

 ## Install

-Get it from here: https://addons.mozilla.org/en-US/firefox/addon/dictionary-plus/
+Get it from here: https://addons.mozilla.org/firefox/addon/dictionary-plus/

 ## Contributing

-You can contributing to this extension by:
+You can contribute to this extension by:

  1. reporting bugs or suggesting new features.
  2. recommending this extension to your friends.